antonc42/cs406-project/DOC.md

  <div class="page-break"></div>

 6. To configure the static IP, select the "IPv4 Settings" tab, select "Manual" from the drop-down menu, and click the Add button.
 Enter the desired IP address, netmask (or CIDR mask), and gateway.
-List the DNS servers to use in the "DNS Servers" box, each one separated by commas.
+List the DNS servers to use in the "DNS Servers" box and separate each one with commas.
 Click the Save button.
 ![static ip](images/centos-install-005.png)

  <div class="page-break"></div>